 Symptoms of Marfan Syndrome

-The symptoms of Marfan syndrome may vary greatly from child to child, even among children in the same family.
+The symptoms of Marfan syndrome may vary greatly, even among children in the same family.
 Symptoms can range from mild to severe.

-Some children have no signs or symptoms early in life.
-But as they grow, they develop common Marfan traits.
+Some children have no symptoms early in life.
+But as they grow, they develop common Marfan symptoms and traits.

 They may also have any of these problems:

-- Regurgitation (blood that leaks backward through a heart valve)
+- Blood that leaks backward through a heart valve (regurgitation)

 - Breathing problems

-In children up to age 12, the most common signs of the condition are problems in the skeletal system.
+In children up to age 12, the most common symptoms are with the bones in their body (skeletal system).
 Your child may have these traits:

 - Tall and thin frame